 - In hot summer days, your real lawn cools down the temperature.

-- Lawns can be a good physical exercise in weekends, if your daily routine is still during the week.
+- Lawns can be a good physical exercise at weekends if your daily routine is still during the week.

 - In general, lawns turfed with real grass are a perfect environment for families with children.